Coffee gets a bad rap in the world of stocks and shares ISAs. I think that's a bit unfair though.

-Not because I don’t see the point the personal finance commentators are getting at, spending less and investing more is a no-brainer for a lot of eager savers.
+And it's not because I don't see the point the personal finance commentators are getting at.
+Spending less on the shop-bought luxuries and investing more in an ISA is a no-brainer for a lot of eager savers.

 It's just that this particular conversation always ends with a point about how we could all retire earlier or buy a house if only we had a bit more self-restraint or a better morning routine.